jasmyhigh/penumbra/docs/protocol/src/dex/action/swap.md

 ## [Swap Body](#swap-body)

-The body of an `Swap` has five parts:
+The body of a `Swap` has five parts:

 1. A `SwapPayload`, which consists of the swap commitment and the `SwapCiphertext`,
 2. A fee balance commitment, which commits to the value balance of the pre-paid fee;